top of page

 In my local area, we can boast woodland, coastal, meadow, hedgerow, mountain, river and estuarine habitats, which all host an incredible array of biodiversity and biomass of edible flora and fauna.

 I have been foraging all of my life.
 I was educated in England, however my family lived between London and mainland Spain and the Balearic Islands, so I was forever dipping in rock pools, fishing around with a net scavenging rocky shores for shrimp and octopus, or at sea with my Father.
 He taught me to shoot in the pine forest on the mountain where we lived and nurtured my hunting and fishing instincts from mushrooming, to fly, deep-sea and reef fishing.
 We travelled extensively worldwide as a family, exploring the wildlife everywhere we went.
 Safaris and tribal visits inspired me to undertake a degree in African Studies and Swahili, then my love of the sea took me back to do a degree in Aquatic Zoology, during the course of which, I moved to the Caribbean for my research.
-Upon graduating I remained in the Caribbean and pursued research towards a PhD in Chemical Ecology.
-I lived in Jamaica, Honduras & Bermuda for 15 years.
-In Jamaica I worked for the largest marne reserve in the Caribbean and conducted research for my Bachelors degree.
-In Honduras I contined research for my graduate degree, and in Bermuda I continued that research whilst running international marine education programs at university level.
-After 6 years in Bermuda, I decided to pause my marine interests and pursue my other loves, all things food and drink related!
+Upon graduating I remained in the Caribbean and pursued research in Chemical Ecology.
+I lived in Jamaica, Honduras & Bermuda.
+In Jamaica I worked for the largest marine reserve in the Caribbean.
+In Honduras I contined research for my graduate degree, and in Bermuda, I continued that research whilst running international marine education programs at university level.
+After Bermuda, I decided to pause my marine interests and pursue my other loves, all things food and drink related!
 I moved back to Honduras and opened a cocktail, wine and tapas bar, on stilts over the water, in a beautiful bay.
-All those years in the Caribbean I continued my foraging, catching crabs and octopus by snorkel, and building fish-pots by hand from jungle sticks and setting them on the reef, then hauling them up to be surprised by what creatures were inside.
-I was spearfishing lobster and snapper diving on the reefs, learning about medicinal plants and fruits in the jungle from the elderly locals and I was either deep-sea fishing, marlin trawling, hand-lining, drift or net fishing as often as the weather allowed.
-After 15 years in the Caribbean, I returned to the UK due to my Father becoming unwell.
-I moved to South Wales and now live in a small picturesque village in the Wye Valley, steeped in history, surrounded by some of the best foraging territory to be found in the UK!
+All those years in the Caribbean I continued my foraging, catching seafood to eat, and learning about edible and medicinal plants and fruits in the jungle from the locals.
+After 15 years in the Caribbean, I returned to the UK, moving to South Wales, and now live in a small picturesque village in the Wye Valley, steeped in history, surrounded by some of the best foraging territory to be found in the UK!

 20201206_103931.jpg